Thomann DNA

 Mental health at work refers to the impact of work on a person’s mental well-being.
 It encompasses the psychological, emotional, and social aspects of work, including job tasks, work-life balance, relationships with colleagues and superiors, as well as the organisational culture.
 Thomann.io is aware of its responsibility to create a supportive work environment that promotes mental well-being, and offers resources for those who want support.

-Please contact the Talent Acquisition and People Operations Team at any time with questions.
+Please contact the people and culture unit at any time with questions.
 In urgent emergency cases and if you think we are not the right contact in your case, you will find competent help on 116117.de.

 Your career at thomann.io